CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

    - **Hidden updates** : These are updates that have not been downloaded and are hidden from the list of available updates when searching the Lenovo(R) Help Center.
    - **Test updates** : These are updates that have been downloaded and for test.

+   !!! info ""
-   ?>The report does not contain available updates that have not been downloaded.
+   The report does not contain available updates that have not been downloaded.

 7. Select the columns that you want to include the related information in the report:
    - **Update ID**